 An available name may be reserved for 120 days by filing an Application for Reservation of Name with the Connecticut Secretary of State.
 The form must be filed by postal mail.
 The filing fee is $60.

 A Connecticut LLC is created by filing Articles of Organization with the Connecticut Secretary of State.

 The articles must include the LLC's name and address; the nature of the business; the name, address, and signature of the LLC’s registered agent; the name and address of at least one manager or member; and a statement as to whether the LLC will be run by a manager.
-The articles may be filed online through the Connecticut Secretary of State’s website.
+The articles can be filed postal mail or online.

 3. Appoint a Registered Agent

 Every Connecticut LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 The agent should agree to accept service of process on behalf of the limited liability company prior to designation.
 The registered agent may be (1) an individual who is a full-time resident of Connecticut (including a member or manager of the LLC), or (2) a Connecticut business entity, or (3) a foreign business entity which has obtained a certificate of authority to transact business in Connecticut.

 All of the paperwork and procedural steps to start a limited liability company in Connecticut can be done online using Nolo's Connecticut Online LLC Formation application.